 Participant Recruitment:

+For the preliminary interviews of local otologists, the PI gave a list of names of his colleagues who have had experience with TEES.
+The student then contacted these doctors and used the interview script outlined in the Scripts for Participants document.

+After obtaining consent from the participants, the survey will be distributed to participants.
+The participants will be able to see the resulting questions in the questionnaire when the survey is emailed out to them.

 The participants are otologists who will be invited to participate by email.
-The email addresses will be obtained in two ways:
+Participants will be contacted in the following ways:

 1. Publicly available information, as many ear surgeons list their email on their hospital website.

-2. The mailing list of otological societies.
+2. Contacting otological societies.
 Online surveys of surgical practice are frequently distributed by such societies.
-The following societies of which the PI is a member will be contacted asking for permission to survey their members:
+The following societies of which the PI is a member will be contacted via email asking for permission to survey their members:

 Canadian Society of Otolaryngology - Head and Neck Surgery